spujadas/elk-docker/README.md

 To build the Docker image from the source files, first clone the [Git repository](https://github.com/spujadas/elk-docker), go to the root of the cloned directory (i.e. the directory that contains `Dockerfile`), and:

-- If you're using the vanilla `docker` command then run `sudo docker build . -t <repository-name>`, where `<repository-name>` is the repository name to be applied to the image, which you can then use to run the image with the `docker run` command.
+- If you're using the vanilla `docker` command then run `sudo docker build -t <repository-name> .`, where `<repository-name>` is the repository name to be applied to the image, which you can then use to run the image with the `docker run` command.

 - If you're using Compose then run `sudo docker-compose build elk`, which uses the `docker-compose.yml` file from the source repository to build the image.
 You can then run the built image with `sudo docker-compose up`.